sharadha-k19/Speech_recognition_System/README.md

 **🙋‍♀️ Author**
-Shiva Nandini Tuppada
+Sharadha Kattalingannagari
-📧 nandinituppada12@gmail.com
+📧 sharadhakattalingannagari@gmail.com
-🔗 LinkedIn : www.linkedin.com/in/nandini-tuppada/
+🔗 LinkedIn : www.linkedin.com/in/sharadha-kattalingannagari-992a4730a